 Schedule for applications and notification

-The deadline for submission of applications is 09:00 GMT on Monday 9th October 2017.
+The deadline for submission of applications is 12:00 midday GMT on Wednesday 11th October 2017.
 Applications will be assessed in relation to: (1) relevance of current research to the School content; (2) motivation; (3) publication track record (assessed in relation to career stage).
 Consideration will be given to gender balance.
 The outcome of the assessment will be communicated, and invitations to successful applicants will be issued, by the end of January.
 Applicants should not book any travel prior to confirmation of a place at the School.
 Please also note that all accommodation and meals will be provided so applicants should not book separate accommodation in Edinburgh.

 For any queries about the Business Impact School or the Valuing Nature Programme, please contact email@example.com.